Jacquard machine: Mechanical Jacquard devices

-Originally the Jacquard machines were mechanical, and the fabric design was stored in a series of punched cards which were joined to form a continuous chain.
-The Jacquards often were small and only independently controlled a relatively few warp ends.
+Originally, Jacquard machines were mechanical, and the fabric design was stored on a series of punched cards which were joined to form a continuous chain.
+The Jacquards were often small and controlled relatively few warp ends.
 This required a number of repeats across the loom width.
-Larger capacity machines, or the use of multiple machines, allowed greater control, with fewer repeats, and hence larger designs could be woven across the loom width.
+Larger capacity machines, or the use of multiple machines, allowed greater control with fewer repeats; hence, larger designs could be woven across the loom width.

 A factory must choose looms and shedding mechanisms to suit its commercial requirements.
-As a rule the more warp control required the greater the expense.
+As a rule, greater warp control means greater expense.
 So it is not economical to purchase Jacquard machines if one can make do with a dobby mechanism.
-As well as the capital expense, the Jacquard machines are more costly to maintain as they are complex and require higher skilled personnel; an expensive design system is required to prepare the designs for the loom, and possibly a card-cutting machine.
-Weaving is more costly since Jacquard mechanisms are more likely to produce faults than dobby or cam shedding.
+Beyond the capital expense, Jacquard machines cost more to maintain as they are complex, require highly-skilled operators, and use expensive systems to prepare designs for the loom.
+Thus, they are more likely to produce faults than dobby or cam shedding.
 Also, the looms will not run as quickly and down-time will increase because it takes time to change the continuous chain of cards when a design changes.
-For these reasons it is best to weave larger batches with mechanical Jacquards.
+It is best to weave larger batches with mechanical Jacquards.